 Hello, Mrs Hg137 here.

-Here are some of the caches and other items we found on our way:
+And here are some of the caches and other items we found on our way: